freedomofpress/securedrop-protocol/docs/protocol.md

 ### 5. Sender fetches keys and verifies their authenticity <!-- Figure 3(b) as of b1e4d41 -->

+Senders must fetch recipient keys from the server.
+For ephemeral key bundles, the server selects one at random and then deletes it such that each key bundle is used once.

 Given:

 |                     | Anyone          |